 The ESP LTD EC-256 is a real stalwart in this category.
 It’s pretty much impossible to compile a list of metal guitars and not include this model!
 It has a Les Paul style body, which is about as classic as it gets.
 We received a “Snow White” model for the test, but it does come in a pretty wide selection of great finishes.

 The body was made with mahogany, which gave it a great resonance.
-Unlike a regular Les Paul, it didn’t have a maple cap, which on the plus side, kept the weight down, although we did think that it lacked a little bit of snappiness as a result.
-The top was still slightly carved, however, which, like the Dinky, kept things comfortable when playing repetitive rhythm pieces.
+Unlike a regular Les Paul, it didn’t have a maple cap.
+On the plus side, this kept the weight down, although we did think it lacked a bit of snappiness as a result.
+The top was still slightly carved, however, which like the Dinky, kept things comfortable when playing repetitive rhythm pieces.